 3. Define your tags

-An important step when processing and analyzing the collected posts is to group the posts that belong together in a way that makes sense for your project, your needs, and your context.
+When processing and analyzing the collected posts, an important step is to group the posts that belong together in a way that makes sense for your project, your needs, and your context.
 That's where 'tags' come in.
 You can define them as you see fit and create as many as you need.

 Once the posts are tagged, it will be much easier to dive in, summarise and draw conclusions to base your decisions on.

-If you have a good sense of what those tags need to be (e.g. by browsing the first X input items), you can manually add your tags in the 'Add tag' input box.
+If you have a good sense of those tags (e.g. by browsing the first X input items), you can manually add your tags in the 'Add tag' input box.